 Use the Timing and Area Optimization Advisors to suggest

-must make changes to your design or settings and recompile the design to achieve timing
+you must make changes to your design or settings and recompile the design to achieve timing

 closure.
 If your compilation results in no-fit messages, you must make changes to get

 successful placement and routing.

 The Design Space Explorer II (DSE II) is a utility that automates the process